 FICO / CREDIT SCORE- A number generated by each of the three national credit repositories based on information provided to them from creditors.

 DISCOUNT POINTS (OR POINTS)- A fee paid to a lender representing one percent of the loan amount.
-Points may be required to secure a certain interest rate, and can be used as a form of pre-paid interest on your morgage.
+Points may be required to secure a certain interest rate and can be used as a form of pre-paid interest on your mortgage.

 EQUITY- The value of a piece of property over and above any mortgage or other debt against the property.
 You build equity in your home as you make payments on your mortgage.

 FIXED-RATE FINANCING- The Annual Percentage Rate (APR) and monthly payments throughout the term of the transaction remain the same until paid in full.
 This will allow you to pay the same amount of interest, no matter what the financial market is going through.

 GROSS MONTHLY INCOME- Total income earned in one month before taxes are paid.
 (When reviewing your credit application, we will consider your gross monthly income.)